j0nas/gcloud-run/README.md

 - go to the created DNS zone and view zone details, click "Registrar Setup" in top-right corner
 - Set the domain's nameserver to use Google's servers by copying over the shown addresses

+## Domain name

+The name server of the domain in question must point to the same name servers as those in the created Google DNS zone.

 TODO:

+- [ ] Find some way for the created DNS zone to not change name servers between creations
 - [ ] Terraform setup for this, so that new projects can be automatically set up
 - [ ] Monitoring (e.g. through [cAdvisor](https://github.com/google/cadvisor) or Datadog?)
 - [ ] Cache CI build step